KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 The **Aureform**,
 like the **Bodhisattva archetype**,
-does not walk among the embodied as itself.
+does not persist among the embodied as itself.
 But it may move through one
 whose structure has been tuned to its motion.